 While buying gift wrap from the pharmacy is an easy way to make your gifts Insta-worthy, single-use gift wrap is wasteful, and is often comprised of non-recyclable materials.
-So, Olsen suggests either opting for something creative, such as newspapers or magazines, or a reusable material that could ultimately become part of the gift.
+So, Olson suggests either opting for something creative, such as newspapers or magazines, or a reusable material that could ultimately become part of the gift.

 "If every family in the US wrapped just 3 gifts in reusable materials, we could save enough paper to cover 45,000 football fields.
 Most store-bought wrapping paper is not recyclable because of its shiny coating.
 Instead of wrapping paper, wrap presents in old maps, newspapers, or catalogs," she explains.

 "Or use reusable materials like a scarf, dish towel, or blanket — these things all make gifts as well!
 Plus, if every household in the US used 2 ft. less of ribbon, we could save about 38,000 miles of ribbon waste.
 That’s enough ribbon to tie a bow around the Earth, which is 24,901 miles in circumference."

 Don't get us wrong — we love holiday cheer and the décor that comes with holiday spirit.
 But oftentimes, plastic decorations are discarded into the trash.
 So, Olson suggests making your own decorations.
 You'll simultaneously do the environment — and your wallet — a tremendous favor by choosing to do so.

 "Single-use plastic decorations go right in the trash," Olson tells us.
 "It’s easy to make your own holiday decorations — paper chains, clementine wreaths, pine cones, and paper snowflakes will add festive cheer without heading for the landfill."

 5. Reconsider a classic holiday tree this season.